 Hello letter friends,

 This is my last letter for the series, “Seven Degrees of Strangers”.
 If you haven’t followed the journey, you can check it out on my website.
-For the past 6 weeks, I’ve written about 6 different people I talked to one degree of separation apart.
+I’ve written about 6 different people I talked to one degree of separation apart.

 Nevertheless, Raina chose a wonderful person last.
 Someone with a perspective I don’t have, yet we had a fantastic conversation.

 Megan lives in Portland and met Raina through a basketball camp Raina’s husband was starting.
-I believe Raina chose to ask me to speak with Megan because Megan’s legally blind.
+I believe Raina chose to ask me to speak with Megan because of Megan’s vision impairment.
 She has Leber’s disease, a mitochondrial defect that affects the optic nerve and can lead to blindness.
 Men are more prone to blindness from this recessive trait, and Megan is one of the unlucky ones in the gene pool.
-She found out in 2016 when she was getting a new perscription for her glasses.
+She found out in 2016 when she was getting a new prescription for her glasses.
 That was subsequently the last time she drove.

 Megan isn’t completely blind.
 She’s got no central vision and about 45% of her peripheral vision.
 Before her diagnosis, Megan’s life was playing soccer, working in non-profit land, hanging out with friends.
 And after the diagnosis, Megan still does many of the same things, but some activities are a lot harder.
 Since Megan doesn’t drive, she relies on public transportation.
 While service is good in Portland, it takes longer to travel.
 Also, Megan can’t do some of her finances, so her friend became her power of attorney since the banking website she’s supposed to use has poor accessibility support.

 As I was doing some follow-up research about the organization, I ran across this quote.
 “The real problem of blindness is not the blindness itself—not the acquisition of skills or techniques or competence.
 The real problem is the lack of understanding and the misconceptions which exist.”
 It’s from the National Federation for the Blind.
 After talking to Megan, I walked away with a better understanding of blindness and how it affects us.

 I want to take this opportunity to thank everyone who helped me with this project.
 This wouldn’t be possible without all of you readers who have stuck with me, even while I went through a few months hiatus.
 It’s time for me to re-read Steven Pressfield’s “The War of Art”.
 First, I’d like to recognize Megan Gebhart whose blog turned book, 52 Cups of Coffee, inspired me to write this short series.